-H oward Rydor is the pen name of Howard Gaukrodger.
+Howard Rydor is the pen name of Howard Gaukrodger.
 Howard was brought up in the south of England, where he attended Reading Grammar School.
 It was here, he first dipped his toe into a puddle of childhood success when he was awarded the John Kendrick Prize for writing.
-He then went on to specialise in foreign languages at the University of Loughborough, majoring in French, German and Economics.
+He then went on to specialise in foreign languages at the University of Loughborough.
 Howard’s involvement in languages promoted his already-keen interest in overseas adventure, and by the age of 25, he had travelled extensively throughout Europe, North Africa and parts of South America.

-Maluk, the star of Lufianblid: Global Dawning, has circumnavigated the world twice, popping out of Howard’s travel bags on planes and buses, and making children happy wherever he goes.
+Maluk, the hero of Lufianblid: Global Dawning, has circumnavigated the world twice, popping out of Howard’s travel bags on planes and buses, and making children happy wherever he goes.
 If Maluk can make more children happy with this novel, he’ll be chuffed to have contributed to their wellbeing and to their awareness of climate change issues.

 We don’t stop playing because we grow old; we grow old because we stop playing.